Marshall-Bits/draw-mode-app/README.md

 ## Description

-This is a simple app for windows that allows you to draw lines on the screen over other apps.
-It's written in C# and uses the DotNet framework.
+This is a simple app for windows that allows you to draw lines on the screen on top of other apps.

+## Tech
+- C#
+- .NET

+## Contributing

 Fork and clone the repository to your local machine.
 You can run it using the following command: